seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Adieu, uncle.

 **PANDARUS**
-I’ll be with you, niece, by and by.
+I'll be with you, niece, by and by.

 **CRESSIDA**
 To bring, uncle?